 1. Clarifying or chelating shampoo

 The best way to remove product build-up is to use a clarifying or chelating shampoo.
-These types of shampoos are formulated to deep clean your hair and remove or strip all the dirt and grease on it.
-I have two favorite clarifying shampoos- SheaMoisture Jamaican Black Castor Oil Strengthen, Grow and Restore Shampoo.
-This shampoo is also sulfate-free and doesn't dry out my hair.
+These types of shampoos are formulated to deep clean your relaxed hair and remove or strip all the dirt and grease on it.
+The difference between a clarifying and a chelating shampoo is a chelating shampoo also removes mineral deposits and heavy metals from the hair.

 2. Apple cider vinegar

-Another way to remove product build-up is doing an apple cider vinegar rinse.
-The acidity of apple cider vinegar is what gives it cleansing properties.
+Another way to help remove product build-up is doing an apple cider vinegar rinse.
+The acidity of apple cider vinegar is what gives it some cleansing properties.
+Now apple cider vinegar won't remove everything so I've found it's good to combine it with a good clarifying or sulfate shampoo.

 How to avoid product build-up

 Product build-up is the result of applying too much product to your hair over time.
-So using less product with each application can help with making sure you don’t have an issue.2.
-Clarify more often
+So using fewer products with each application can help with making sure you don’t have an issue.

-I try to clarify my hair every four weeks so that I can avoid having the hair products I use build-up on my hair to the point it becomes detrimental.
-How often you clarify if up to you, but making sure it’s a regular occurrence can be beneficial.
+I try to clarify my hair every four weeks so that I can avoid having the hair products that I use build up on my hair to the point it becomes detrimental.
+How often you clarify is up to you, but making sure it’s a regular occurrence can be beneficial.

 Do you have any tips for getting rid of product build-up?